 Water hyacinth has posed a problem for Lake Victoria since first being reported there in 1989.
 The plant forms dense mats of vegetation that inhibit the movements of fishermen, block sunlight to native plants, and obstruct irrigation systems.
 The invasive weeds can also deplete the water’s oxygen levels, suffocating the indigenous flora and fauna of the lake and in turn disrupting the local ecosystem.
-To control the hyacinth populations, invasive weevils (Neochetina spp.) were introduced with the intention of suppressing the noxious weed.
+To control the hyacinth populations, invasive weevils (Neochetina spp.) were introduced with the intention of suppressing the noxious weed (Williams et al. 2007).

 Using satellite image samples, Wilson et al. (2007) estimated the proliferation of water hyacinth over Lake Victoria and fluctuations in the plant’s presence over time, finally presenting their data in Aquatic Botany.
-However, Williams et al. (2007) warns that this method of gathering data is oversimplified for such a complex environment.
-Regardless, the results indicated that hyacinth levels dropped after the 1998 El Niño disturbed the lake.
-Following the initial drop in 1998 came a steady rise until 1999 when hyacinth levels again began to decline dramatically.
-Hyacinth levels stayed at close to zero from 2000 until 2002 hyacinth levels remained suppressed to under 5000 hectares of biomass over the lake’s entirety (Wilson et al. 2007).
+However, Williams et al. (2007) warned with a rebutting article that this method of gathering data is oversimplified for such a complex environment.
+In spite of the dispute, both parties agreed that hyacinth levels dropped after the 1998 El Niño disturbed the lake.
+Following the initial decline came a steady rise until 1999 when hyacinth levels again began to decrease dramatically.
+From 2000 until 2002 hyacinth levels remained suppressed to under 5000 hectares of biomass over the lake’s entirety (Wilson et al. 2007).

-Wilson et al. (2007) reasoned that the drop in 1999 was a result of the control weevils introduced in 1995 becoming effective after four years.
-They also note that the weevils used indirectly lower plant buoyancy as a means of sinking and controlling the weed, and that wind and wave action from El Niño could have facilitated this process with wind and wave action.
+Wilson et al. (2007) reasoned that the drop in 1999 was a result of the control weevils introduced in 1995 becoming effective after four years of relative dormancy.
+They also noted that the weevils control the weed by lowering its buoyancy and sinking it, and El Niño could have facilitated this process with wind and wave action.
 Because El Niño would inevitably blow some hyacinth into new areas, Wilson et al. (2007) suspected that local reports of hyacinth resurgences might have actually been false.
-Valid reports of resurgence may have resulted if weevils died due to a lack of buoyant hyacinth leaving the plant temporarily uncontrolled.
-According to Wilson et al. (2007), there is no substantive evidence to link low light levels with any of the withdrawals of hyacinth as Wilson et al. (2007) surmised.
+Valid reports of resurgence may have resulted only if weevils died due to a lack of buoyant hyacinth, leaving the plant temporarily uncontrolled.
+According to Wilson et al. (2007), there was no substantive evidence to link low light levels with any of the withdrawals of hyacinth as Wilson et al. (2007) surmised.

-Williams et al. (2007) places less emphasis on the importance of the weevils in regards to water hyacinth control.
-Rather than weevils controlling the plants, El Niño more likely pulled hyacinth from the shoreline along with native plants and destroyed them in the lake with wave action.
+Williams et al. (2007) placed less emphasis on the importance of the weevils in regards to water hyacinth control.
+Rather than biocontrol being a significant factor, they claimed El Niño more likely pulled hyacinth from the shoreline and destroyed it with wave action.
 This theory was both plausible and agreed seamlessly with the data showing a decline in 1998.
-Furthermore, the current nadir in hyacinth is thought to be a fleeting byproduct of the weevils efficacy after 1999 and “suboptimal light.”
-Williams et al. 2007).
-Finally, Williams et al. (2007) pointed to the River Kagera as a source for resurgence, as hyacinth from this region is untainted with weevils and can float freely into the lake.
-This means that there is a delay before the biomass control can take effect.
+Furthermore, the 2000 to 2002 nadir in hyacinth was thought to be a fleeting product of the weevil’s efficacy after 1999 and “suboptimal light” (Williams et al. 2007).
+Finally, Williams et al. (2007) pointed to the River Kagera as an ideal means of future resurgence, as hyacinth from this region is untainted with weevils and can float freely into the lake.
+This meant that there would be a delay before biomass control could take effect.

 Williams, A. E., R. E. Hecky, and H. C. Duthie.
 2007.
 Water hyacinth decline across Lake Victoria – Was it caused by climatic perturbation or biological control?
 A reply.
 Aquatic Botany 87:94-96.